Up-to-date information is available on our COVID-19 Ticketing Policy page.

 A. Visit our Careers page for more details.

 Q. Can I become a Friend of The Australian Ballet?

 A. Friends of The Australian Ballet societies have been formed in most capital cities in Australia, and support The Australian Ballet by organising events, talks, rehearsal attendance and other activities which raise money to benefit the company.

 Q. Can I purchase or download images of The Australian Ballet?

-A. We publish regular image galleries of our productions on our website for all to enjoy.
-Due to copyright restrictions, we are unable to supply high resolution images to the public or allow our photos to be reproduced in any way.
-While our photographers hold intellectual property rights over those images, other copyright stakeholders include choreographers, costume designers, the dancers in the photographs, and The Australian Ballet.
+A. Due to copyright restrictions, we are unable to supply high resolution images to the public or allow our photos to be reproduced in any way.
+While our photographers hold intellectual property rights over those images, other copyright stakeholders include choreographers, costume designers, the dancers in the photographs and The Australian Ballet.
 For a selection of posters, cards and publications available for purchase please visit The Australian Ballet Shop.